Questions applied to strategy, narrative, policy, and public life.

 The concepts the matter rests on — clarified, distinguished, and tested.
 Often the disagreements in a debate are not about facts but about what the terms mean.
 Conceptual work surfaces the terms in play, traces their genealogies, and shows where the load is actually being carried.
 Particularly useful where novel matters or contested usage obscure the argument.

-Comparable situations from the institutional, sectoral, or political record — drawn for conclusions applicable to policy in its full range: foreign, domestic, security, regulatory, legislative, executive.
+Comparable situations from the institutional, sectoral, or political record — drawn for conclusions applicable to policy in its full range: foreign, domestic, security, legislative, executive.
 Examines what was decided, what was avoided, and what the experience suggests about the options presently before you.
 Read against present conditions, with attention to disanalogy as well as analogy.

 Philosophical foundations of a legal or political discourse — frequently inaccessible to those debating and inhabiting the issues — surfaced so that the dynamics, relations, origins, and conclusions of a pressing matter can be seen.
 Briefings bring historical depth and considered judgement to questions that arise under time constraints, where considered reflection is not aided by present conditions.